Enhanced Gravity Model of trade: reconciling macroeconomic and network models: The Enhanced Gravity Model of international trade

-Inserting \ref{eq_x} and \ref{eq_y} into \ref{probQ}, we finally get the explicit probability of any two countries trading a volume $w$, as a function of any choice of the factors $\mathbf{n}_i$ and $\mathbf{D}_{ij}$.

-In terms of conditional probabilities, our model becomes extremely simple: establishing a link from country $i$ to country $j$ is a Bernoulli trial with success probability $p_{ij}$ given by \ref{eq:fermiG}; if realized, this link acquires a weight $w$ with probability
+Inserting Eqs.~\eqref{eq_x} and~\eqref{eq_y} into Eq.~\eqref{probQ2}, we finally get the explicit probability $q^*_{ij}(w)$ of any two countries trading a volume $w$, as a function of any choice of the factors $\vec{n}_i$ and $\vec{D}_{ij}$.
+In terms of conditional probabilities, the model becomes extremely simple: establishing a link from country $i$ to country $j$ is a Bernoulli trial with success probability $p_{ij}$ given by Eq.~\eqref{eq:fermiG}; if realized, this link acquires a weight $w$ with probability

 which is a geometric distribution representing the chance of ${w-1}$ consecutive successes, each with probability $y_{ij}$, followed by a failure with probability ${1-y_{ij}}$.
 The above result provides an insightful interpretation of the realized volumes in the model in terms of processes of link establishment and link reinforcement (see Discussion).